s-amani/GraphQLSample/README.md

-# GraphQL API to Create, Update, Delete and List entities from the Database.
+# A minimal implementation of GraphQL with CQRS architecture design pattern to Create, Update, Delete and List API.

 ## Requirements
 * C# 8 .NET Core 3.x or higher